 Muscida – ο Ursae Majoris (Omicron Ursae Majoris)

 Omicron Ursae Majoris is a multiple star system about 179 light years distant.
 It belongs to the spectral class G4 II-III, which means that it is somewhere between a giant and bright giant on the evolutionary scale.
-It has an apparent visual magnitude of 3.35.
+It has an apparent magnitude of 3.35.
 The star’s traditional name, Muscida, means “the muzzle.”

 Groombridge 1830 is a subdwarf belonging to the spectral class G8V, only 29.7 light years from the Sun.
 It was catalogued by the British astronomer Stephen Groombridge in the early 19th century in his Catalogue of Circumpolar Stars, published posthumously in 1838.